BigBird123/BigBird123/README.md

 - 📫 How to reach me **nguyenloc.1499@gmail.com**

 - ⚡ Connect more **I like cute animals, reading (authors like tolstoy, Margaret Mitchell, Thu Giang, 莊周 .etc), and philosophy.
-I have an interest in ink wash painting.
-Finally, if you like to play any game, recommend me to play with you.
-The game that I like to play most relaxing is moonlighter, try it**
+I have a fondness for ink wash paintings.
+Finally, if you like to play any game or algorithm, introduce me to play with you, I practice algorithms on leetcode, maybe we will be a team.
+The game that I like to play most relaxing is mooner, try it**

 <h3 align="left">Connect with me:</h3>
 <p align="left">